The Ultimate Guide to RV Camping in Iowa

 Festivals, Fairs, and Events in Iowa

 Festivals, concerts, and other events can add another level of fun to any trip.
-This is just as true in Iowa as anywhere else, and fortunately, Iowa plays host to a number of great events throughout the year.
+Fortunately, Iowa plays host to a number of great events throughout the year.

-Some of the best annual events in Iowa include the Lumberjack Festival in Clinton during June, the BACooN Ride in Waukesha during June, Truckers Jamboree in Walcott during July, Tug Fest in Le Claire during August, and Pancake Day in Centerville during September.
+Some of the best annual events in Iowa include the Lumberjack Festival in Clinton during June, the BACooN Ride in Waukesha during June, the Truckers Jamboree in Walcott during July, Tug Fest in Le Claire during August, and Pancake Day in Centerville in September.

 Exploring Outdoor Activities

-Obviously, spending some time outdoors is a must while RV camping in Iowa.
-But what will you do specifically?
-Don’t worry!
+Spending some time outdoors is a great idea while RV camping in Iowa.
 Iowa has tons of awesome outdoor recreation opportunities to offer people of all ages and abilities.

 Hiking, Biking and Nature Trails

-Trails wind their way through the state of Iowa, providing hikers and cyclists with a number of fantastic ways to get outside and go exploring.
+Trails wind their way through the state, providing hikers and cyclists a number of fantastic ways to get outside and explore.
 Which trail will you choose to follow as you go a bit deeper into Iowa’s wilderness areas?

 For hikers, we recommend the following trails: